 Our people

-Ockham Residential began in 2009, the vision of co-founders Mark Todd and Benjamin Preston who had the good fortune to stumble upon a fine young architect named Tania Wong.
-More than a decade and 14 completed developments on, these three original Ockhammers remain at the core of the company.
-They have been joined by a full-time team of more than 90, along with a sizeable 'family' of contractors and other regulars, many of whom have been with Ockham from the beginning.
+Ockham Residential began in 2009, the vision of co-founders Mark Todd and Benjamin Preston.
+More than a decade and 21 completed developments on, Ockham's CEO William Deihl leads the Ockham team with a sizeable 'family' of contractors and other regulars.
 Here's a little more about us.

 Our founders